Oswfrans/Haskell-First-Principles/README.md

 # Haskell-First-Principles
-Exercises from the book Haskell Programming from First Principles
+Some exercises from the book Haskell Programming from First Principles